s0urceduty/Bombardier_J3T/README.md

 Functions:
 ----------------

-1. jet_statistics(): Returns statistics about all jets
+1. jet_statistics(): Returns statistics about current jet
 2. get_jet_stats(id): Gets stats on specific jet by ID
 3. create_new_jet(): Creates new jet object and returns it
 4. delete_jet(id): Deletes a jet from the database/fleet list